0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/flutter-sdk/flutter-sdk-overview.md

 # All About Flutter SDK

+Flutter SDK is a set of tools that are built in Dart programming langauge and let the developer create and test apps.
+It is an open-source, platform-agnostic framework that helps in buiding mobile apps.
+Flutter SDK provides a developer with CLI(Command LIne Interface) tools and APIs that help built cross-platfrom apps.

 Flutter plug-in package helps in implementing code for a specific platform: Android/iOS/web.
 To know more about different types of packages and the plugins provided by Flutter, click [here](https://docs.flutter.dev/development/packages-and-plugins/developing-packages).

 ## Steps to install Flutter